MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: MICE - Minimal Interaction Cross Encoder

-The answer to \Cref{rq:NewArchi} is therefore positive – we successfully leveraged the insights from our masking analysis to transpose the effectiveness of a cross-encoder into a novel and more efficient architecture that eliminates superfluous interactions.
+In summary, we showed that, despite being up to 2.5$\times$ lighter than a standard cross-encoder, MICE preserves most of the ID performance of a standard cross-encoder while improving OOD generalization.
+The answer to \Cref{rq:NewArchi} is therefore positive – we successfully leveraged our masking analysis to transpose the effectiveness of a cross-encoder into a novel and more efficient architecture that eliminates superfluous interactions.